PennLINC/Reward/dsr.md

 DSR: Adjusted heuristics and relevant data on Flywheel using `fw-heudiconv`, and output data to CUBIC using `fw export bids`.
 Currently no ASL data has been transferred (need updated ASL BIDS spec).

 Next Steps: Update heuristic to accommodate most recent version of ASL data.
-Validate.
 Use `CuBIDS/BOnd` to validate and start grouping.

 Data Narrative: `~/curation/code/DataNarrative.md`